KeyanSong/431-2018/slides/class13/README.md

 ## Demonstration Projects

 - I've begun to post the Project Demonstration for Study 1 at https://github.com/THOMASELOVE/431-2018-project/tree/master/demo_study1.
 This is a demonstration of what we'll be looking for in your end-of-semester portfolio in Task G.
+    - We will make both HTML and R Markdown versions of the Study 1 demonstration available to you as soon as possible.
+We took down the old versions because they weren't executing properly.
 - When that's done, I'll post the Project Demonstration for Study 2 at https://github.com/THOMASELOVE/431-2018-project/tree/master/demo_study2, which will also describe what we want to see in the portfolio (Task G).

 ## Low-Stakes Visualization of the Day